mozilla/testpilot-metrics/README.md

 These parameters are URL encoded before sending.

 ## Interested in contributing?

+Great!
 Grab a bug and/or say hello in the testpilot channel on Mozilla IRC :-)

-You can run tests via `npm run test`.
+### Code of Conduct

+Note that all contributors are expected to [be cool](./CODE_OF_CONDUCT.txt).

+### Pull Request checklist

+Make sure you do this stuff before opening your PR / look at this stuff when reviewing a PR:

+1. update code docs, if needed

+1. rebuild API docs: `npm run build-docs` and add changes to the PR

+1. make sure tests are green: `npm run test` and add new tests if you add code

+1. update the README and examples to document any user-visible changes you've made

 ## License

 MPL 2.0

 ## Author